Distance Learning Programme

 The Distance Learning Programme comprises a series of online tutorials, one practical intensive study weekend, written assignments and a supervised practical assignment.
 Completing the programme enables people working with young children with disabilities to incorporate some of the benefits of music therapy into what they can offer the children in their care.
 Graduate feedback tells us it improves job satisfaction and professional confidence, has a lasting impact on care practice (with continued music sessions proving popular with parents and managers) and has even enabled some people to obtain local funding for their subsequent work with music.

-We ran the Distance Learning Progarmme in Romania from 2011 - 2015, during which time 29 students graduated from the course going on to introduce new music programmes into schools, care homes and community setting across the country.
+We ran the Distance Learning Programme in Romania from 2011 - 2015, during which time 29 students graduated from the course going on to introduce new music programmes into schools, care homes and community setting across the country.
 We are now working towards it being locally led.
 More recently we piloted the programme in the Occupied Palestinian Territories, with activity leaders who were seeking new ways to meet the needs of children with disabilities living in refugee camps.
-Based on its success, we are offering the programme again in 2017 in partnership with Musicians without Borders.
+We have now developed the concept into a Blended Learning Programme which we are delivering in partnership with Musicians without Borders.

 “I had a lot of positive experiences, starting with the three children's joy every time we were starting a session, the positive way in which they responded to the programme, the progress they made, even though they were small.
 But the biggest satisfaction was that this course allowed me to apply for funding that is going to make possible the continuation of music therapy programme with other children.”
 (Distance Learning Programme graduate, Romania)